TikTok bumps up video length to 3 minutes

 "With longer videos, creators will have the canvas to create new or expanded types of content on TikTok, with the flexibility of a bit more space," product manager Drew Kirchhoff said in a post.

-The option to post videos longer than the previous time limit of one minute will roll out to all TikTok users in coming weeks, according to Mr Kirchhoff.
+The option to post videos longer than the previous limit of one minute will roll out to all TikTok users in the coming weeks, according to Mr Kirchhoff.

-"Some of you might have come across a longer video on TikTok already - we've been letting creators around the world experiment with the expanded format," Mr Kirchhoff said.
+"Some of you might have come across a longer video on TikTok already - we've been letting creators around the world experiment with the expanded format," he added.

 TikTok, which is owned by China-based ByteDance, remains one of the world's most popular social media apps, but faces competitors such as YouTube, Triller and others.